Pataini temple: Architecture

 The temple is a small 2.08 by 1.98 m structure notable for its massive Gupta style, single flat slab, 2.34 by 2.24 m roof.
 (Note: Gupta period temple with flat roof design includes temples in Tigawa, and Eran.)
 The temple entrance features an ornate door frame and two mouldings, another common feature of Gupta architecture.

 The temple enshrines a 1.07 m idol of Jain goddess Devi flanked by two male figures inside a small mandapa.
-The idol originially had four arms and is now unrecognizable.
+The idol originally had four arms and is now unrecognizable.

 The idol is surrounded by small figures - 5 above, 7 to the right and left, and 4 below.
 Above these figures, carvings of Tirthankara in lotus position, with the image of Neminatha seated on a pedestal with the shankha, are displayed.